WenxinZhou/conquer/README.md

 # conquer (Convolution Smoothed Quantile Regression)
-This package comprises four parts.
-Part I employs a convolution smoothing approach to fit linear quantile regression models, referred to as *conquer*.
-Normal-based and (multiplier) bootstrap confidence intervals for all slope coefficients are constructed.
-The Barzilai-Borwein gradient descent algorithm, initialized at a Huberized expectile regression estimate, is used to compute conquer estimators.
-This algorithm is scalable to very large-scale datasets.
+This package contains two modules: the `linear` module, which implements convolution smoothed quantile regression in both low and high dimensions, and the `joint` module, designed for joint quantile and expected shortfall regression.
 For R implementation, see the ``conquer`` package on [``CRAN``](https://cran.r-project.org/package=conquer) (also embedded in [``quantreg``](https://cran.r-project.org/package=quantreg) as an alternative approach to `fn` and `pfn`).

-Part II fits sparse quantile regression models in high dimensions via *L<sub>1</sub>*-penalized and iteratively reweighted *L<sub>1</sub>*-penalized (IRW-*L<sub>1</sub>*) conquer methods.
-The IRW method is motivated by the local linear approximation (LLA) algorithm proposed by [Zou & Li (2008)](https://doi.org/10.1214/009053607000000802) for folded concave penalized estimation, typified by the SCAD penalty ([Fan & Li, 2001](https://fan.princeton.edu/papers/01/penlike.pdf)) and the minimax concave penalty (MCP) ([Zhang, 2010](https://doi.org/10.1214/09-AOS729)).
-Computationally, the local adaptive majorize-minimization algorithm ([LAMM](https://doi.org/10.1214/17-AOS1568)) is used to solve each weighted *l<sub>1</sub>*-penalized conquer estimator.
-For the purposes of comparison, the proximal ADMM algorithm ([pADMM](https://doi.org/10.1080/00401706.2017.1345703)) is also implemented.
+The `low_dim` class in the `linear` module applies a convolution smoothing approach to fit linear quantile regression models, known as *conquer*.
+It also constructs normal-based and (multiplier) bootstrap confidence intervals for all slope coefficients.
+The `high_dim` class fits sparse quantile regression models in high dimensions via *L<sub>1</sub>*-penalized and iteratively reweighted *L<sub>1</sub>*-penalized (IRW-*L<sub>1</sub>*) conquer methods.
+The IRW method is inspired by the local linear approximation (LLA) algorithm proposed by [Zou & Li (2008)](https://doi.org/10.1214/009053607000000802) for folded concave penalized estimation, exemplified by the SCAD penalty ([Fan & Li, 2001](https://fan.princeton.edu/papers/01/penlike.pdf)) and the minimax concave penalty (MCP) ([Zhang, 2010](https://doi.org/10.1214/09-AOS729)).
+Computationally, each weighted l<sub>1</sub>-penalized conquer estimator is solved using the local adaptive majorize-minimization algorithm ([LAMM](https://doi.org/10.1214/17-AOS1568)).
+For comparison, the proximal ADMM algorithm ([pADMM](https://doi.org/10.1080/00401706.2017.1345703)) is also implemented.

-Part III fits joint linear quantile and expected shortfall (ES) regression models ([Dimitriadis & Bayer, 2019](https://doi.org/10.1214/19-EJS1560); [Patton, Ziegel & Chen, 2019](https://doi.org/10.1016/j.jeconom.2018.10.008)) using either FZ loss minimization ([Fissler & Ziegel, 2016](https://doi.org/10.1214/16-AOS1439)) or two-step procedures ([Barendse, 2020](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2937665); [Peng & Wang, 2023](https://onlinelibrary.wiley.com/doi/10.1002/sta4.619); [He, Tan & Zhou, 2023](https://doi.org/10.1093/jrsssb/qkad063)).
-For the step two ES estimation, the ``robust`` option is available; if set to ``True``, the Huber loss with an adaptively chosen robustification parameter will be used to gain robustness against heavy-tailed error/response; see [He, Tan & Zhou (2023)](https://doi.org/10.1093/jrsssb/qkad063) for more details.
-Moreover, a combination of the iteratively reweighted least squares (IRLS) algorithm and quadratic programming is used to compute non-crossing ES estimates, ensuring that the fitted ES does not exceed the fitted quantile at each observation.
+The `LR` class in the `joint` module fits joint linear quantile and expected shortfall (ES) regression models ([Dimitriadis & Bayer, 2019](https://doi.org/10.1214/19-EJS1560); [Patton, Ziegel & Chen, 2019](https://doi.org/10.1016/j.jeconom.2018.10.008)) using either FZ loss minimization ([Fissler & Ziegel, 2016](https://doi.org/10.1214/16-AOS1439)) or two-step procedures ([Barendse, 2020](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2937665); [Peng & Wang, 2023](https://onlinelibrary.wiley.com/doi/10.1002/sta4.619); [He, Tan & Zhou, 2023](https://doi.org/10.1093/jrsssb/qkad063)).
+For the second step of ES estimation, setting ``robust=TRUE`` uses the Huber loss with an adaptively chosen robustification parameter to gain robustness against heavy-tailed error/response; see [He, Tan & Zhou (2023)](https://doi.org/10.1093/jrsssb/qkad063) for more details.
+Moreover, a combination of the iteratively reweighted least squares (IRLS) algorithm and quadratic programming is utilized to compute non-crossing ES estimates.
+This ensures that the fitted ES does not exceed the fitted quantile at each observation.

-Part IV implements two nonparametric methods, also two-step, for joint quantile and expected shortfall regression: kernel ridge regression ([Takeuchi et al, 2006](https://www.jmlr.org/papers/v7/takeuchi06a.html)) and neural network regression.
-For fitting nonparametric QR in the first step, the ``smooth`` option is available; if set to ``True``, the Gaussian kernel convoluted check loss will be used.
-In the second step, with (nonparametrically) generate surrogate response variables, we fit nonparametric ES regression using either the squared loss or the Huber loss.
+The `KRR` and `ANN` classes in the `joint` module implement two nonparametric methods for joint quantile and expected shortfall regressions: kernel ridge regression ([Takeuchi et al, 2006](https://www.jmlr.org/papers/v7/takeuchi06a.html)) and neural network regression.
+For fitting nonparametric QR through the `qt()` method in both `KRR` and `ANN`, there is a `smooth` option available.
+When set to `TRUE`, it uses the Gaussian kernel convoluted check loss.
+For fitting nonparametric ES regression using nonparametrically generated surrogate response variables, the `es()` function provides two options: *squared loss* (`robust=FALSE`) and the *Huber loss* (`robust=TRUE`).

 ## Dependencies

 ```
-python >=3, numpy, scipy
+python >= 3.9, numpy, scipy, scikit-learn, cvxopt, qpsolvers, torch
-optional: pandas, matplotlib, sklearn, cvxopt, qpsolvers
+optional: matplotlib
 ```